-The narrative report aims to provide information so that members of the public, Authority Members, partners, stakeholders and other interested parties are able to have:
+This narrative report aims to provide information so that members of the public, Authority Members, partners, stakeholders and other interested parties are able to have:

-- A full and understandable explanation of the overarching financial position of the Authority and the outturn for 2019/20; - Confidence that the public money with which the Authority has been entrusted has been used and accounted for in an appropriate manner; - Assurance that the financial position of the Authority is sound and secure.
+- A full and understandable explanation of the overarching financial position of the Authority and the outturn for 2022/23; - Confidence that the public money with which the Authority has been entrusted has been used and accounted for in an appropriate manner; - Assurance that the financial position of the Authority is sound and secure.

-This narrative report provides information about the Authority, including the key issues affecting the Authority and its accounts.
-It also provides a summary of the financial position at 31 March 2020 and covers the following areas:
+The report provides information about the Authority, including the key issues affecting the Authority and its accounts.
+It also provides a summary of the financial position at 31 March 2023 and covers the following areas:

 - Our Operating Context

-- Our Strategy, Objectives and Performance
+- Our Strategic Direction

 - Our Governance and Decision Making

-- Our Organisational Model
+- Our Organisational Structure

 - Our Risk Management Arrangements

-- Financial Performance 2019/20
+- Our Financial Performance 2022/23

-- Financial Outlook 2020/21 to 2022/23
+- Financial Outlook 2023/24 to 2026/27

 - Borrowing Facilities and Investment Strategy

 - Pensions

 - Statement of Accounts